"EASY"-TO-PILOT TURBINE AIRPLANES: FLY-IT-YOURSELF

 THE JET SET

 Beechcraft preferred to ignore the until then competitor and instead offered until 2012 a model of a more normal performance (and price): the 835 km/h Premier IA, for 8 people, last quoted at US$ 7,105,800.
-A comparable model and the largest in this category is currently the Cessna Citation CJ4, of 3 700 km range and US$ 8,995,000.
+A comparable model and the largest in this category is currently the Cessna Citation CJ4, with a 3 500-km range and at US$ 8,995,000.

 The Brazilian Embraer also smelled profit in the growing market and prepared models for 6 and 8 occupants.
 Other companies with lesser résumés also dream high but their less solid footholds are difficulting them from taking off.